FAQs

 Cologuard support offers resources for healthcare providers and their offices on the HCP Resources page.

-There are also educational resources for eligible patients, which can be found on the Information for Eligible Patients page.
+There are also educational resources for eligible patients, which can be found on the Patient Resources page.

 Cologuard representatives attend conferences for primary care healthcare providers, gastroenterologists, nurse practitioners, and physician assistants.
 Attend to engage and learn more about CRC and the Cologuard test.